 In 1957, ideas and innovations keep pouring out of engineers’ brains.
 If some of them never saw day light, some others made it to the mass market like the Skade which was a new release system or "Le Lift" which was basically the first Salomon ski binding as we know it in our modern world, replacing the old leather bindings.
 In 1961, the Le Lift changes name and becomes the Emile Allais like the ski champion who is riding it.

 The company keeps growing and selling at a larger scale.
 The factory is too small again and Salomon moves one more time, again in Annecy.

 1966 is a big year for Salomon and for the ski industry in general.
 The brand releases a brand new ski binding featuring for the first time ever an automatic heel release system.
 Skiing gets safer and that’s a big step forward for the masses.
 These revolutionary bindings are used at the Portillo World Cup, Chile.

 This industry-first binding pushes Salomon’s development to the next level and they start opening branches here and there all over Europe, including Swiss, Austria, Germany and Italy.

 Salomon becomes the leading manufacturer of ski bindings and sells over a million units a year.
 We’re in 1972.

-Now mastering the art of crafting ski bindings, Salomon hits the boot market and begins making its own ski boots.
+Now mastering the art of crafting ski bindings, Salomon hits the boot market and begins making its own ski boots and Salomon ski poles.
 A few years later, in 1979, the brand gets rewarded of its hard work and releases the first Salomon ski boot with a rear entry system.